September 14, 2025

 Charity Place

-If you'd like to run any of the six events, or the whole series, for charity you can either apply for a guaranteed charity entry or use your own entry to raise funds.
+If you'd like to run any of the six events or the whole series for charity, you can either apply for a guaranteed charity entry or use your own entry to raise funds.
 Our charity partners would love your support.

-Charity listings
+Charity Listings

 What's it like to run here?